• About

 Visit Parks & Gardens

 March is great for strolling through Prague’s parks and gardens.
-The spring flowers are just coming out and the cherry blossoms are really pretty too.
+The spring flowers are just coming out and the pretty cherry blossoms make a great backdrop to romantic photos.
 If it’s warm enough you can always take a picnic with you and enjoy being outdoors in the spring sun.

 Entrance to these parks is free and there are usually a few stalls selling food, coffee and other refreshments.